 When designing mHealth apps, you’ll face a significantly different set of challenges than in other industries.
 Healthcare solutions designed for mobile devices must be accessible to people of varying ages, levels of knowledge, sensory abilities, cultural backgrounds, socioeconomic statuses, and health statuses.
 The range of potential users is typically broader, increasing the level of difficulty.

-The goal of health app development is to reach as many people as possible who could benefit from using the app.
+Health app development aims to reach as many people as possible who could benefit from using the app.
 Think about the restrictions they could experience and how you could work around them.

 An intuitive UX/UI design